aleshaleksey/fansys23/08-spell-list.md

 |Material Component|A polished amber sphere which crumbles to ash when the spell ends|(5,5)
 |Save|CHA, harmless|

 **Description**: Create a barrier with a radius of **up to** 15ft around the target.
 All entities within the barrier have resistance to piercing damage from ranged weapons, pressure damage, and lightning damage from outside the barrier.
 If the barrier's radius is reduced to 5ft, resistance is also gained to those damage types within the barrier.
 The spell causes all noxious gases and airborne particles to dissipate, nullifying the their effect in the area of the spell.
+Any hostile entity trying to enter the limits of the barrier must succeed a STR save or be unable to progress.

 **Limitation**:

-- If, while the spell is active, the target of the spell moves or was moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
+- If, while the spell is active, the target of the spell moves or is moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
 This caster need not make this save if "storm ward" is cast with at least 5 MP dice.

 **Special**: